Cancer Center Education Center, also known as the Skills Lab, empowers families to be partners in cancer treatment

 The nurses who work in the lab provide patient training on a variety of home health-care needs, including instruction on how to handle a continuous chemotherapy pump, how to take care of intravenous ports, how to give injections and how to monitor blood sugar levels.

-The Colapietros are in the Skills Lab for the clinic's best known service: new infusion training.
-Louise Rushlow, a Skills Lab nurse, is explaining what the Colapietros should expect during chemotherapy treatment.
+The Colapietros are in the Education Center for the clinic's best known service: new infusion training.
+Louise Rushlow, an Education Center nurse, is explaining what the Colapietros should expect during chemotherapy treatment.
 She's offering helpful tips and advice.
 And, most importantly, she's teaching them how to distinguish expected side effects from serious reactions that warrant medical attention.

 Toward the end of their talk, Rushlow pulls out a worksheet that the Cancer Center offers families to help divvy up the responsibilities of home health care.
 Before she finishes explaining it, the Colapietros begin to laugh.